line/armeria/site/src/sphinx/advanced-logging.rst

 Custom attributes
 -----------------
-A user can attach an arbitrary custom attribute to a ``RequestContext`` by using ``RequestContext.attr(...).set(...)`` to store the information associated with the request being handled.
+A user can attach an arbitrary custom attribute to a :api:`RequestContext` by using ``RequestContext.attr(...).set(...)`` to store the information associated with the request being handled.
-`RequestContextExportingAppender`_ can export such attributes to the `MDC`_ property map as well.
+:api:`RequestContextExportingAppender` can export such attributes to the `MDC`_ property map as well.

 Unlike other property types, you need to specify the full name of an attribute as well as its alias.
 For example, if you want to export an attribute ``com.example.Foo#ATTR_BAR`` with the alias ``bar``, you need to add